🧬 Copilot-LD

 4. Workflow Usage

-The configured OIDC role enables secure access in four deployment workflows:
+The configured OIDC role enables secure access in deployment workflows:

 For detailed CloudFormation deployment commands and parameters, refer to the actual workflow files in .github/workflows/.
 These workflows contain the most current deployment procedures and parameter configurations.